 Cohabitation is prohibited; only residents assigned to the room may live in the room.
-Cohabitation exists when a person not assigned to a particular Residence Hall or Walking Sticks space uses it as if they were living there.
+Cohabitation exists when a person who is not assigned to a particular Residence Hall or University Village at Walking Sticks space uses that space as if he or she were living there.
+Refer to guest policy as guests are not considered to be cohabitating.